tommyrharper/yul-assembly/notes/gas-costs.md

 - Transaction data - the less transaction data, (the less non-zero bytes in it) the less the gas cost
 - Storage - the less storage you use, the less gas you pay

+## EIP-1559

+Before this, all the gas went to miners.

+gas price per gwei <= max_fee

+- max_priority_fee_per_gas
+  - what portion of the max_fee_per_gas you want to be a miner tip
+- max_fee_per_gas
+  - most gwei you are willing to pay per gas
+- There is also a protocol-level BASEFEE

+### BASEFEE

+Determined at the protocol level as number of gwei per gas to be burnt in a transaction.

+- Roughly increases by 12% if the last block was full, and decreases by 12% if the last block was empty
+  - Exact formula more complicated
+  - Solidity `^0.8.7` `block.basefee`

+### Max Base Fee

+- For a transaction to go through, max fee >= BASEFEE